dantosXD/docker-libregrammar/README.md

 docker run --rm -it -p 8081:8081 libregrammar-custom
 ```

 You can add words to other languages by changing the `en` language tag in the target path.
-Note that for some languages, e.g. for `nl` the `spelling.txt` file is not in the `hunspell` folder: `org/languagetool/resource/nl/spelling/spelling.txt`.
+Note that for some languages, e.g., for `nl` the `spelling.txt` file is not in the `hunspell` folder: `org/languagetool/resource/nl/spelling/spelling.txt`.

 # Docker Compose